BeneathTheInk/uninvisible/README.md

   - text - *caption text*
 	- onOpen - *open callback*
 	- onClose - *close callback*
 	- zoom - *'free', 'contain', or 'default'.
-On desktop, 'free' will set the image to its natural width and height, and will scroll on the x axis if the image is wider than the window, and scroll on the y axis if the image is taller than the window. 'contain' will prevent scrolling and set the image to contain. 'default' behaviour is to scroll along the broadest axis, with the image contained on the smaller axis.*
+On desktop, 'free' will set the image to its natural width and height, and will scroll in any direction that is larger than the window- on the x axis if the image is wider than the window, and scroll on the y axis if the image is taller than the window. 'contain' will prevent scrolling and set the image to contain. 'default' behavior is to scroll along the broadest axis, with the image contained on the smaller axis.
+If the user zooms with the mousewheel on desktop or by pinching on mobile, the image then moves via click and drag.*

 Options can also be added directly in your HTML as data attributes.